omer-priel/networking-final/README.md

 same like TCP is reliable and optimize the network speed.

 The pockets are divided into three layers, Base Layer, RUDP layer and FTP layer.
 When the FTP layer exists only in the first packets.
-The flow, the client send request packet with the request fields (upload / download / list) and the auth fields (anonymous, user name and password).
+The flow, the client send request packet with the request fields (upload / download / list / delete) and the auth fields (anonymous, user name and password).
 The server response with "ok" and error mesage if is not ok.
 In addition, it sends the size and the amount of segments.
 So, the client and the server be coordinated.

 Then, the sender - client if "upload" and server if "download" or "list" sends the packet according to Cubic and the other side return with ACK until it get all the segments.
 If it is upload then the server sends Close packet.
 Else, the client send Download Complited until the server sends Close.